View a markdown version of this page

 In this case, TCP traffic between the two instances can use ENA Express, as both instances have enabled it.
 However, since one of the instances does not use ENA Express for UDP traffic, communication between these two instances over UDP uses standard ENA transmission.

-• The sending and receiving instances must run in the same Availability Zone.
+• The sending and receiving instances must run in the same Region.

 • The network path between the instances must not include middleware boxes.
 ENA Express doesn't currently support middleware boxes.